bolajidevops/wordpress/README.md

 - Launching the Bastion Host in a public subnet using Amazon Linux 2 AMI.
 - SSH into the Bastion Host from a terminal to securely access private instances.

- The images below shows how the bastion host was login successfully and how the private instance was accessed securely.
+ The images below shows how the bastion host was login successfully and how the private instance was accessed securely:

 ![alt text](image/Bastion-host-successfully-created.png)

 ![alt text](image/Access-EC2-Via-Bastion.png)

-3. WORDPRESS EC2 INSTANCE SETUP
+**3. WORDPRESS EC2 INSTANCE SETUP**

-### Objective: Deploying WordPress on a private EC2 instance.
+#### Objective: Deploying WordPress on a private EC2 instance.

 - Creating a Security Group for WordPress allowing SSH, HTTP, and HTTPS access.
 - Launching the EC2 Instance for WordPress in the private subnet with the necessary security group.